apache/ignite/assembly/libs/readme.txt

 If you are using Maven to manage dependencies of your project, there are two options:

 1. Import one of the following predefined GridGain editions:
-  - gridgain-hpc
-  - gridgain-datagrid
-  - gridgain-streaming
-  - gridgain-hadoop1
+  - gridgain-fabric
-  - gridgain-hadoop2
+  - gridgain-hadoop2 (includes In-Memory Accelerator for Hadoop)
-  - gridgain-platform (all inclusive)

 2. Or import individual GridGain modules a la carte.